Alaska Licensing Requirements for Audiologists and Speech-Language Pathologists

 Reciprocity

-The Department may issue a temporary license to an individual who is licensed in another state and has submitted an application for licensure in Alaska
+The Department may issue a temporary license to an individual who is licensed in another state and has submitted an application for licensure in Alaska.

 Interim Practice

-• The Department of Commerce, Community and Economic Development may issue a temporary license to a nonresident for the practice of speech-language pathology in the state for 60 consecutive days or less in a calendar year if the individual is licensed to practice speech-language pathology in another state, territory of the United States, foreign country, or province with equivalent standards or if the non-resident meets the qualifications for a license but resides in a foreign country or U.S. territory or state that does not license audiologists.
+• a nonresident for the practice of audiology for 30 consecutive days or less in a calendar year, and to a nonresident for the practice of speech-language pathology for 60 consecutive days or less in a calendar year if the individual is licensed to practice in another state, territory of the United States, foreign country, or province with equivalent standards

-• A person, resident or not, who is in the process of completing a year of supervised clinical competence in speech-language pathology from ASHA.
+• a person, resident or not, who is in the process of completing a year of supervised clinical competence in speech-language pathology from ASHA.

 Continuing Education